Mikejo5000/vsts-docs-pr/docs/organizations/billing/try-additional-features-vs.md

 ## Keep using your extension after the trial ends

 Make sure to buy and assign the extension *before* the trial ends so that your users can continue using it without disruption.
 Otherwise, your users will lose access when the trial expires.
-There's no penalty for buying early; charges don't start until the trial ends.
+There's no penalty for buying early.
+Charges don't start until the trial ends.

-If you lose access because the trial expired before you could purchase, just buy and assign like you would if you weren't doing a trial:
+If you lose access because the trial expired before you could purchase, buy and assign the extension like you would if you weren't doing a trial:

 1. [Buy the extension](../../marketplace/install-vsts-extension.md#install-extension) for your users.